bfv/compilert/README.md

 # compilert (WIP)
 Multi threaded compiler for OpenEdge with an nodejs engine.
+Minimum node version is 12.10.0.

 The working idea is to be able to use more than 1 core for compiling you OE project based on a configuration like this:
 ```